Yourco Logo

 Using a survey template gives you a solid foundation for gathering meaningful feedback from new hires.
 Download the template below and follow these best practices:

-• Timing: Start with the 7-day check-in to capture first impressions, then use it again at 30 and 90 days with minor adjustments.
+• Timing: Start with the 7-day check-in to capture first impressions, then repeat it at 30 and 90 days, making minor adjustments.
 At days 30 and 90, employees can better assess culture fit and ongoing support systems.

 • Length: Keep each survey under 20 questions to maintain strong response rates.

 • Distribution: Use the distribution methods best suited to your workforce.
-For non-desk employees, SMS links work best because every smartphone can open them without downloading apps or checking email regularly.
-Mobile-friendly surveys achieve much higher completion rates than email-only approaches, especially for frontline teams.
+For frontline employees, SMS links work best because every mobile phone can open them without downloading apps or checking email regularly.

 Get the Free Onboarding Survey Template to improve first impressions from day one.
 Includes 7-day, 30-day, and 90-day check-ins with ready-to-use questions, follow-up steps, and SMS-ready phrasing.